JLuc/scribus-project-manager/README.md

 Since each chapter SLA file is usually the end result of a work requiring more documents, images, files, it may requires a whole folder to store these documents, and the SLA file is only one of them.

-So as to accomodate this, 3 possible standard organisation of files in the project folder are proposed and make project description more easy :
+So as to accomodate this, 3 possible standard organisations of files in the project folder are proposed and make project description more easy :
 * 0 : no change to filename in sources
 * 1 : filename stands for filename/filename(.sla)
 * 2 : filename stands for filename/PAO/filename(.sla)